Criminalising a smack on the leg

-The Telegraph, and others, are currently covering Scotland’s proposed law to make smacking your child a criminal offence, e.g. I smacked my four-year old – does that make me a criminal?.
+The Telegraph and others are currently covering Scotland’s proposed law to make smacking your child a criminal offence. e.g. I smacked my four-year-old – does that make me a criminal?

 The problem is, they rarely study ‘abused’ children.
-It’s not a court-appointed test, the studies are not done by social services, they are voluntary, they are often carried out by the children of undergraduates.
-They are not carried out by children whose carers and parents and inherently abusive, “carers” who are violent.
+It’s not a court-appointed test.
+The studies are not done by social services, they are voluntary.
+They are often carried out using mature undergraduates and their children.
+They are not carried out by children whose carers and parents are inherently abusive, “carers” who are violent.
 Who are dangerous.
 It is a fundamental flaw in the system.
 At best, a deep understanding of attachment theory gives an awareness of ‘something might not be right here’.
-If a kid’s got a black eye and a broken leg, and the mum is silent, cowering behind the heavily built father, he didn’t ‘fall’ out the cot!
+If a kid’s got a black eye and a broken arm, and the mum is silent, cowering behind the heavily-built father, the child didn’t ‘fall’ out of the cot!
 It’s not rocket science.

-Abuse, bullying, intimidation, assault – physical, psychological or otherwise – is abhorrent and to be condemned and prosecuted with extreme prejudice.”
+Abuse, bullying, intimidation, assault – physical, psychological or otherwise – is abhorrent and to be condemned and prosecuted with extreme prejudice.

 It’s not about a “smack” it’s…

 Getting taken to the hospital with your arm or leg broken in two places ‘cos your ‘loving’ father used a baseball bat on you.
 Whilst being told: “It’s not your dad’s fault, you know how he is when he drinks.”